elastic-rs/elastic/benches/README.md

 This repo is an unscientific attempt to benchmark the performance of a few Elasticsearch clients.
 Results are really just an indication of the amount of work a particular client on a particular platform needs to do to send a single search request to Elasticsearch and deserialise the results into some native form.

+This is only benchmarking the time it takes to send a single request, so things like connection pools don't come into the equation, even though they're super-important.

-It would be great to have a _real_ test dataset that can be used for a more realistic set of benchmarks.
+It would be great to have a _real_ test dataset that can be used for a more realistic set of benchmarks including concurrent queries and doc indexing.
 This will do for now though.

 ## Process